Unsealed Tank, Cesspool, Drywell, Leaching Pit, Seepage Pit, or Other Pit

-Areas That Are Moderately Susceptible to Ground Water Contamination
+Areas Moderately Susceptible to Ground Water Contamination or in Shoreland area

-Areas That Have Low Susceptibility to Ground Water Contamination
+Areas with Low Susceptibility to Ground Water Contamination

 * A system that poses an imminent health threat is a system that discharges untreated sewage to the soil surface, surface waters, field tile, or into the interior of a building.